thatscotdatasci/thatscotdatasci.github.io/_wiki/power-bi/data-manipulations/reconcile-two-tables.md

 | 3 | Sarah | 01/03/2017 |
 | 5 | Jane | 04/04/2018 |

-The process of cataloging the data in Table 1 is underway, and you want to produce a view in Power BI which indicates whether each item in Table 1 has been catalogued in Table 2, as follows:
+The process of cataloguing the data in Table 1 is underway, and you want to produce a view in Power BI which indicates whether each item in Table 1 has been catalogued in Table 2, as follows:

 _Table 3:_